 - STRETCH THE MAJOR LEG MUSCLES: the quads, the hamstrings, the calves/achilles.
 We do this on the reformer's leg straps and foot bar.
 You can also do the same thing with a theraband/yoga strap around your foot's arch - one leg at a time, lying on your back.

 - OPEN THOSE HIPS: our hip muscles help us to flex and extend our legs.
 We focus on all of the major hip muscles, but we especially work to release the front hip flexors (especially the psoas muscle) responsible for the repeated forward bicycling motion to propel up the mountain.
-(Many cyclists will complain about lower back pain which can often be attributed to this muscle that is attached to the lumbar spine).
+(Many cyclists will complain about lower back pain which can often be attributed to this muscle that runs from the mid-spine, weaves through the pelvis and attaches to the side of the upper leg bone).
 We also work on giving the legs/hips circular motions that they don't get on the bike via leg circles on the reformer.

 - MOVE THAT SPINE: riders are hunched over their bikes for hours at a time.
 The spine was meant to not only forward bend, but back and side bend as well as twist.
 We do some twisting and side bending movements to keep Tim's spine healthy.
 We also do some back extensions via Pilates Swan/yoga cobra to open his chest and shoulders that hunch over during riding.